Hop meets Hemp is this years Festival theme

 Although beer—a mixture of malted barley, yeast, and water—has been around for ages (since the 5thmillennium BC), the introduction of hops into beer brewing became popular as recently as the 15thcentury.
 Before hops, beer was flavored with different combinations of herbs, spices, and other plant parts.
 However, hops’ microbial properties and its depth of flavor have made it the most popular choice today.

-During the first half of the 20th century, alcohol was prohibited at the national level.
+During the first half of the 20th century, alcohol was prohibited in US at the national level.
 Since the primary economic use of hops was in brewing beer, this definitely affected hops farmers, though its effect was surprising.
 According to an article by Rogue, simultaneously occurring global events mitigated the negative effects of prohibition.
 The cultivation and export of hops were not banned, so hops farms actually expanded, and farmers profited by exporting their product to European countries.
 These countries were known for their beer, but their farmland had been ravaged by the battles of World War I. By the time American alcohol prohibition ended, hops farmers were ready.

 Hemp has had a much less fortuitous journey.
-Hemp has been used for medicinal and recreational purposes for a much longer time than hops has been used to flavor beer.
+Hemp has been used for medicinal and recreational purposes for a much longer time than hops has been used to flavour beer.
 Like hops, hemp has been found to contain antimicrobial properties.
 More than that, contains antiemetic, analgesic, anti-inflammatory, anti-oxidant, and antiproliferative properties that are attributed to catalyzing the wave of medical marijuana programs popping up all over the country.

 Despite its medical utility and relative safety as a recreational activity (you can’t overdose on hemp), some forms of Hemp THC has been illegal at the national level since the passage of the Marijuana Tax Act in 1937.
 That act imposed significant sanctions on those who sold, purchased, or possessed cannabis.
 Cannabis prohibition reached its climax in the Controlled Substances Act of 1970.
 That law, supported by the Nixon administration, classified cannabis as a Schedule I substance, or one that has a high potential for abuse and no accepted medical use.